Wombatlord/the-hex-files-declassified/content/Character Creation.md

 >	- 1 Bond.
 >	- 1 Flaw.
 >- Feel free to create your own if you don't see anything that resonates.
+>

 ---
 ## Equipment:

+Starting equipment is provided by your class and background.

 ---